DasJennir/neted_main/themes/hugo-theme-air/content/posts/layer_two_osi.md

 **Layer 2:**

-Data link layer (layer 2 from the osi model) is responsible for the transport of frames between nodes (computer, laptops, servers, etc) between a network segment among the physical layer.
+Data link layer (layer 2 from the osi model) is responsible for the transport of frames between nodes (computer, laptops, servers, etc) among the physical layer (e.g:coper wires).
 Any errors and corruptions during the process of frames is corrected and fixed by this layer protocols therefore providing integrity and confidentiality.

 **Integrity Check:**